What Happened : 2018 Outpost Trade Retreat

 Nissan brought out several of their latest truck and suv models, and tapped celebrity chef David Rose to conduct a brisket-cooking workshop using their Smoking Titan.
 Nissan also collaborated with Overland Journal’s Scott Brady, to present an informative talk on how to get started on exploring deeper with your vehicle and the upgrades necessary to do so, using Nissan’s Titan Surf Camp as an example of peak modification for getting out of bounds.

 Harley-Davidson® had several motorcycles from the latest 2018 and 2019 models for attendees to ride out to the coast.
 No really, just, here are the keys, now go have a fun (and safe, of course) ride.
-Some attendees may have been gone for longer then expected, as they were unable to wipe the grin off their face while riding on HWY 1 along the coast.
+Some attendees may have been gone for longer than expected, as they were unable to wipe the grin off their face while riding on HWY 1 along the coast.

 H-D® also had a motorcycle set-up to be run in place to allow non-licensed attendees to feel the thrill of shifting through the gears and loudly revving these classic American bikes to hear their signature sound.